mdnu/formal-methods/README.md

 We also employ the following convention:
 First, we may call T "top" and ⊥ "bottom".
 This is independent of an "application area" - i.e. a model (recall that a model is an interpretation of the semantic meaning of sentences in a logical structure).
+We'll see why this is useful below.

 	Our logical connectives are ∧ ∨ ⇒ ⇐ = and !=.
 	(i.e. two-operand binary operators). with a one-operand binary operator ¬.